apnadkarni/blt/doc/tabset.rst

     released over the tab perforation.
 The default action is to tear-off the page and place it into a new toplevel window.

-  **-rotate** *angle*
+  **-rotate** *numDegrees*
-    Specifies the degrees to rotate text in tab labels.  *Angle* is a real value representing the number of degrees to rotate the text labels.
+    Specifies the degrees to rotate text in tab labels.  *NumDegrees* is a real value representing the number of degrees to rotate the text labels.
 The default is "0.0" degrees.

-  **-tabwidth** *width*
+  **-tabwidth** *widthName*
-    Indicates the width of each tab.  *Width* can be one of the
+    Indicates the width of each tab.  *WidthName* can be one of the
     following:

     **variable**